Home > Design > Barrel

 In general, longer barrels with appropriately matched gas systems provide a softer shooting experience, while shorter barrels require more tuning to manage recoil effectively.

 Base your barrel profile selection on intended use.
 For a lightweight build, choose a pencil or lightweight contour.
-For sustained fire or precision, a medium or heavy profile resists heat and maintains accuracy.
+For sustained fire or precision, a medium or heavy profile (e.g., government, hybrid, HBAR) resists heat and maintains accuracy.
 Also consider how it balances with your handguard, optic, and accessories.

-5.56 NATO is optimized for 20″ barrels, but most builders use 14.5″–16″ barrels for general purpose rifles.
-Shorter barrels lose velocity rapidly—each inch under 16″ can reduce velocity by ~25–50 fps—affecting expansion and fragmentation of some 5.56 rounds.
+5.56 NATO is optimized for 20″ barrels, but most builders use 14.5–16″ barrels for general purpose rifles.
+Shorter barrels lose velocity rapidly — each inch under 16″ can reduce velocity by ~25–50 fps — affecting expansion and fragmentation of some 5.56 NATO rounds.

 A 14.5-inch barrel with a pinned/welded muzzle device meets legal minimums and offers better handling.
 A 16-inch barrel is more flexible for modification and may provide slightly better velocity.
 Choose based on whether you prefer compactness or modularity.

-Yes.
-Short barrels (7.5″–12.5″) are common for AR pistols or SBRs, especially in 5.56, .300 BLK, and 9mm.
+Yes — short barrels (7.5″–12.5″) are common for AR pistols or SBRs, especially in 5.56, .300 BLK, and 9mm.
 However, shorter barrels increase gas pressure and reduce dwell time, so gas system length and buffer tuning become more critical for reliability.
+Be sure to comply with NFA requirements for any barrel under 16″.

 Pencil barrels offer lighter weight and faster handling but may experience more POI shift under heat.
-Bull barrels are more stable during rapid fire and often preferred for precision setups.
-Profile choice should reflect your priorities—weight vs. heat stability and accuracy.
+Bull barrels are more stable during rapid fire and often preferred for benchrest precision setups.
+Profile choice should reflect your priorities — weight vs. heat stability and accuracy.

-• 5.56 NATO chambers handle higher pressure and are designed for military loads but are slightly less accurate with .223.
+• 5.56 NATO chambers handle higher pressure and are designed for military loads but are slightly less accurate with .223 Remington.

 • .223 Remington chambers offer tighter tolerances for improved accuracy but should not be used with 5.56 NATO ammo due to pressure concerns.

-• Stainless steel (416R) offers better precision and corrosion resistance but wears faster under heavy firing.
+• Stainless steel (416R) offers better precision and corrosion resistance but wears faster (especially under heavy fire).

-• Cold hammer forged barrels are extremely durable and long-lasting due to work hardening and typical chrome lining.
+• Cold hammer forged barrels are extremely durable and long-lasting due to work hardening but sacrifice rifling quality, ideal for duty and hard-use builds.

 Choose based on whether accuracy, durability, or cost is your priority.